harveyramer/harvey-ramer-blog/src/pages/blog/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 date: 2020-01-06T21:26:17.194Z
 description: >-
-  In May of 2018, I joined a small team focused on a goal: removing the pain involved in a process involving multiple stakeholders.
+  In May of 2018, I joined a small team focused on a goal: removing the pain from a complex process involving multiple stakeholders.
 Despite the startup's closing, I've gained a few insights that might be of use to others.
 featuredpost: false
 featuredimage: /img/startup-life.jpg